+Finally, generate buzz by sharing social media-specific discounts and capitalizing on FOMO.
 Time to get Black Friday-ready and watch as your impressions and sales improve.

 Ronita Mohan is a content marketer at Venngage, the online infographic templates and design platform.
 She dabbles in aspects of the digital field, including social media, design, productivity, the impact of pop culture, and the need for diversity.